lvxhnat/ion/README.md

 # Ion

-Ion is a web application designed to leverage OSINT and common financial application features to create a centralised information hub for investment and CA decisions.
+Ion is a web application designed to leverage OSINT and APIs to create a centralised information hub for data driven trading/market intelligence.
+It is powered by powerful charting systems (d3 charting written in a plugin architecture to allow customisability) and comes with its own ETL Prefect pipeline that schedules data extraction for larger data sources.

 ## Features